 University of Illinois at Chicago, College of Medicine

-Satisfactory completion of the Essentials of Clinical Practice & Professionalism 1 and 2 (ECP&P1 and 2) courses and the Laboratory Medicine course are required for graduation.
+Satisfactory completion of the Clinical Connections and Competencies Course (Transition to Clerkship, Clinical Intersections and Transition to Residency) is required for graduation.
 All assignments and end-of-course evaluations must be completed within the time limit set by the course Coordinator/Director, and attendance at all sessions is mandatory.

-Requests for an excused absence must be made in writing no later than one week in advance of the anticipated absence, and as soon as feasible in the event of an emergent situation.
-Students are strongly encouraged to submit their requests in writing as soon as possible (even if months prior to the start of the course.)
+Requests for an excused absence must be made by completing an Absence Request Form no later than one week in advance of the anticipated absence, and as soon as feasible in the event of an emergent situation.
+Students are strongly encouraged to submit their requests as soon as possible (even if months prior to the start of the course.)

 Any missed time (excused and unexcused) must be made up at the discretion of the Coordinator/Director.
 Students who do not make up the assignment or missed time by the end of the course will receive a grade of “incomplete” until the assignment or missed time is satisfactorily completed.
 Students who fail to make up the assignment or missed time within the time limit set by the Coordinator/Director will have a grade of “unsatisfactory” assigned and will not receive credit for the experience until repeated in its entirety.

 Examples of absence requests that are often approved at the discretion of the Coordinator/Director:

 - Illness of student, significant other or immediate family member

 - Presentation at a conference

 - Jury duty (Contact Office of Student Affairs immediately)